AMR Corporation: Merger with US Airways

 In January 2012, US Airways Group expressed interest to take over American Airlines, followed by the AMR CEO stating, in March, that American was open to a merger with US Airways.
 US Airways told some American Airlines creditors that merging the two carriers could yield more than $1.5 billion a year in added revenue and cost savings.

-On 20 April 2012, American Airlines' three unions said they supported a proposed merger between American and US Airways.
+On April 20, 2012, American Airlines' three unions said they supported a proposed merger between American and US Airways.

 In July 2012, American announced capacity cuts due to the grounding of several aircraft associated with its bankruptcy and lack of pilots due to retirements.
 American's regional airline, American Eagle, stated it would retire 35 to 40 regional jets as well as its Saab turboprop fleet.

 As of September 2012, American's unions were looking to merge with another airline.
 Reports were the possible merger partners AMR was looking at were, US Airways, JetBlue, Alaska Airlines, Frontier and Virgin America.
 Indeed, in a July 12 court filing US Airways said it supported an American Airlines request to extend a period during which only American could file a bankruptcy reorganization plan ("exclusivity period"); in the filing US Airways disclosed that it was an American Airlines creditor and "prospective merger partner.
 On August 31, 2012, US Airways CEO Doug Parker announced that American Airlines and US Airways had signed a nondisclosure agreement, in which the airlines would discuss their financials and a possible merger."

 On February 14, 2013, AMR and US Airways Group officially announced that the two companies would merge to form the largest airline in the world.
 In the deal, which closed in the third quarter of 2013, bondholders of AMR would own 72% of the new company and US Airways shareholders would own the remaining 28%.
 The combined airline would carry the American Airlines name and branding, while the US Airways' management team, including CEO Doug Parker, would retain most operational management positions.
 Headquarters for the new airline was consolidated at American's current headquarters in Fort Worth, Texas.
 AMR president and CEO Thomas W. Horton was replaced as CEO by the current CEO of US Airways, Doug Parker.
 Horton remained as chairman of the merged business, while US Airways president Scott Kirby became president of the merged company.

+DOJ antitrust challenge

+On August 13, 2013, the United States Department of Justice and six state attorneys general filed a civil antitrust lawsuit to block the merger, arguing it would reduce competition, raise fares, and harm consumers.
+Two weeks before trial in November 2013, the parties reached a settlement requiring American and US Airways to divest slots and gate access at Ronald Reagan Washington National Airport and LaGuardia Airport to low-cost carriers.